imzoughi/Intersport/readme.txt

-Paris&CO
+Intersport

 Build & development

 - Download the last version of node
-- cd ParisCo/
+- cd Intersport/
 - npm install
 - npm install -g bower
 - bower install (install front dependencies inside a directory called "inc")
 - Do "grunt" for run tasks by default
-- to see the HTML/CSS development, 3 files : index.html
+- to see the HTML/CSS development, 9 files : index.html
 - There is a task "grunt watch"